Menu

 Why learn R with Coddy

-• Coverage of R as it's actually used for data: vectors and lists, data frames, indexing and filtering, functions, the apply family, basic statistics, and reading and summarizing data — the R foundations every analyst and data scientist needs.
+• R as it's actually used for data: vectors and lists, data frames, indexing and filtering, functions, the apply family, basic statistics, and reading and summarizing data.
+The R foundations every analyst and data scientist needs.

-• AI-assisted hints help you fix R errors and read cryptic warning messages without spoiling the answer, so common stumbles like factor surprises and recycling rules become learning moments.
+• AI hints help you fix R errors and read cryptic warning messages without spoiling the answer, so common stumbles like factor surprises and recycling rules become learning moments.

 Frequently asked questions about learning R